thanhhau097/google_fast_or_slow/README.md

 3. Ensembling
    In each training, we will save the logits (`prediction_probs`) and corresponding test filenames (`prediction_files`) [here](https://github.com/thanhhau097/google_fast_or_slow/blob/main/train.py#L240) for each seed then average them to get final prediction.
 Then use `ensemble.py` for ensembling.

+### Notes:
+- To reproduce our submissions, please rerun all above commands with --do_predict only, and use --resume <path_to_weights> to load the trained model.

 ### Weights
 1. Tile XLA: https://www.kaggle.com/datasets/tomirol/tile-models-google-runtime